Skip to content

 Strengths: Digital Lending, Enterprise, InsurTech, Neobanking, Payments, RegTech, WealthTech

-Sweden is the IT centre for Northern Europe, highly rated for its digital infrastructure, engineering, and innovation.
+Sweden is the IT hub for Northern Europe, highly rated for its infrastructure, engineering, and innovation.
 Unicorns such as Klarna, Tink and Zettle emerged in Sweden before going global.
-With 99% of all transactions digital, strong funding and skills in AI, Sweden is positioned for growth.
+With 99% of all transactions digital, strong funding, and skills in AI, Sweden is well positioned .

 payments in switzerland